 Chardonnay is a variety which we have always enjoyed drinking ourselves.
-The Old Vine Chardonnay is made with fruit from vines planted in 1992.
+The Old Vine Chardonnay is not made every year, the grapes are from our oldest Chardonnay vines planted in 1992.
 The vines are Mendoza clone, with low yields, loose bunches and small berries.

 Colour: Medium gold.

-Aromatics: A complex bouquet with nectarine and peach, passionfruit and toasty brioche.
+Aromatics: A complex bouquet nectarine and peach, plus toasty oak.

-Palate: A full flavoured wine with rich stone fruit flavours, hints of hazlenut and a long finish.
-Only two barrels were made.
+Palate: The wine has rich stone fruit flavours, butterscotch, cashew nut and a long finish.
+Only three barrels were made.

 Region: Gimblett Gravels Wine Growing District®, Hawke’s Bay.